sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 If you would like to have notifications sent to an email other than your parent account address, you can opt in to receive email notifications from SendGrid about your account's Automation activity.

-*To add an email address to notifications*:
+*To add a notification email address:*

 1. Navigate to Notifications and then click **Add New Email**.
 1. Enter the name of the person or account you are setting up the notification for.